Preventing Pregnancy

 Effectiveness

-Discuss method effectiveness by explaining the rate of typical effectiveness within the first year of use.
-When explain effectiveness try to use natural frequencies like “Less than 1 in 100 women get pregnant on IUD” or “9 in 100 women get pregnant on pill/patch/ring” versus using percentages, like “this is 95% effective”.
+When explaining effectiveness try to use natural frequencies like “Fewer than 1 in 100 women get pregnant on IUD” or “9 in 100 women get pregnant on pill/patch/ring” versus using percentages, like “this is 95% effective”

 -

-Frequency of using method
+Frequency of Using Method

 “There are methods you take once a day, once a week, once a month, or even less frequently.
 Is that something that makes a big difference to you?”